fantastapack/csharp-guidelines/docs/csharp/fundamentals/coding-style/coding-style.md

     - Using braces is always accepted, and required if any block of an `if`/`else if`/.../`else` compound statement uses braces or if a single statement body spans multiple lines.
     - Braces may be omitted only if the body of *every* block associated with an `if`/`else if`/.../`else` compound statement is placed on a single line.
 17. When considering to make all internal and private types static or sealed, follow visual studio recommendations.
 18. When logging, the second argument is a message.
 Pass in arguments to the message string as additional arguments instead of using string interpolation.
+Furthermore, avoid passing an exception message as part of the log message because this is already being logged as part of the first argument.

     Good

     ```csharp
-    _logger.LogError(ex, "Error trying to deserialize customer ${csCode}.
-Exception: {ex}", csCode, ex.Message);
+    _logger.LogError(ex, "Error trying to deserialize customer {csCode}", csCode;
     ```

     Bad

     ```csharp
+    _logger.LogError(ex, $"Error trying to deserialize customer {csCode}.");
+    ```

+   Worse - Do not put the exception message in the log message

+    ```csharp
-    _logger.LogError(ex, $"Error trying to deserialize customer ${csCode}.
+    _logger.LogError(ex, $"Error trying to deserialize customer {csCode}.
 Exception: {ex.Message}");
     ```

 An [EditorConfig](https://editorconfig.org "EditorConfig homepage") file (`.editorconfig`) has been provided at the root of the runtime repository, enabling C# auto-formatting conforming to the above guidelines.